akeneo/pim-community-dev/STANDARD_FORMAT.md

 The product values are provided via the key *values*.

-Product values can be localisable and/or scopable:
+Product values can be localizable and/or scopable:

-* *localisable* means its value depends of the locale
+* *localizable* means its value depends on the locale
-* *scopable* means its value depends of the scope (also called channel)
+* *scopable* means its value depends on the scope (also called channel)
-* *localisable and scopable* means its value depends of the locale and the scope (also called channel)
+* *localizable and scopable* means its value depends on the locale and the scope (also called channel)

 That's why product values always respect the following structure: